zudello/zudello-knowledge-base/Knowledge Base/Relationships module/Managing employee records.md

 ### Chat function

 Use the chat feature to discuss employee-related changes.
-For more information, see [[Using chat in documents]].
+For more information, see [[Chat function]].

 ### Audit history